Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 UConn Stats and Trends

-- The Huskies have covered the spread once this season when underdogs by 29.5 points or more (in two chances).
+- The Huskies have been underdogs by 29.5 points or more two times this season and covered the spread once.

-- UConn's games this season have hit the over one time in three opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.